Photo by Michael Estupigan/The LANCE.

-Moreover, she furthered, “Kami sa Letran Student Council, we collect late fees.
+Moreover, she furthered: “Kami sa Letran Student Council, we collect late fees.
 For example, may events, mayroon kaming late fees, so kapag late ka, you have to pay for this kind of amount.
 Isa ‘yon sa mga naging way or source kung paano namin na-collect.
-Next is nag-ambagan kami.
-Kaming exe comm, actually.”
+Next is nag-ambagan kami."

 Satimbre also explained why the funds were not immediately surrendered to the Finance and Resources Division (FDD) days after it was collected.

-The LSC Treasurer assured that they are highly concerned with the case and in behalf of the council, she admitted their mistakes.
+The LSC Treasurer assured that they are highly concerned with the case and on behalf of the council, she admitted their mistakes.
 Given their responsibilities, they will ensure the compliance of the student council in all efforts that the Colegio will put to investigate the matter.

 “Article 12 of the LSC Constitution is a provision for impeachment.
-Basically, OSWD filed a complaint to the Student Senate on the grounds of neglect of duties.
+OSWD filed a complaint to the Student Senate on the grounds of neglect of duties.
 This is as regards to the alleged lost money from a fund-raising activity,” Bacolod justified.

 According to Bacolod, they cannot provide a conclusion for now as the Executive Committee is still investigating, hoping to prove whether or not the committee violated the constitution.

 “Wino-work out po talaga ng Senate ‘to kasi this is part of our duty and it is a serious matter na gusto rin pong masolusyonan,” Bacolod assured.